Medically reviewed by Drugs.com. Last updated on Oct 3, 2022.

-What do I need to know about a nasogastric tube?
+What do I need to know about a nasogastric (NG) tube?

 What will happen during the procedure?

-What are the risks of a NG tube?
+What are the risks of an NG tube?

 You may develop a dry mouth or a nose infection.
 The NG tube may enter the wrong place, such as the lungs, and cause breathing problems.
-There may be bleeding, infection, or injury where the tube is passed through.
+The tube placement may cause bleeding, an infection, or an injury.
 The tube may move out of place.

 Care AgreementYou have the right to help plan your care.
 Learn about your health condition and how it may be treated.
 Discuss treatment options with your healthcare providers to decide what care you want to receive.
 You always have the right to refuse treatment.
 The above information is an educational aid only.
 It is not intended as medical advice for individual conditions or treatments.
 Talk to your doctor, nurse or pharmacist before following any medical regimen to see if it is safe and effective for you.